Freddie Blassie

 Frederick Kenneth Blassie (February 8, 1918 – June 2, 2003) was an American professional wrestler and manager, known by the ring name "Classy" Freddie Blassie.
 His achievements in the ring included holding the Los Angeles-based World Wrestling Associates (WWA) world title four times.
 Renowned as "The Hollywood Fashion Plate", he was a one-time NWA World Junior Heavyweight Champion and was inducted into the WWF Hall of Fame in 1994.
 He is regarded as one of the greatest wrestling heels, or villains, of all time.

 Early life

 Blassie was born Frederick Kenneth Blassie in St. Louis, Missouri, in 1918.
 His parents, Anna (née Szind) and Jacob Blassie (né Blaszi), were immigrants from Austria-Hungary who arrived in the United States in 1912 via Hamburg, Germany.

 Frederick was an only child.
 His father was an abusive alcoholic, prompting Frederick to stay with his grandparents whenever Jacob beat Anna.
 His parents repeatedly separated, only to reconcile.
 At the age of 13, after Jacob had beaten Anna again, Frederick threatened his father with a baseball bat; instead, he lived with his aunt for six months until his mother asked him to return home.
 As an adult, Frederick was a teetotaler.

-He graduated from McKinley High School and began work at a meatpacking plant.
-He also began boxing at a local community center and won a heavyweight championship title.
-However, he became increasingly interested in wrestling.
-As the wrestlers became familiar with him, they began teaching him holds.
-His first public wrestling match was a shoot fight which he accepted hoping to impress a girl he brought to the show.
-Later, he received regular work wrestling at local carnivals.
-His cousin John Frank Holaus often refereed his matches.